Greece's Eurobank says non-performing loans rose slightly in Q2

-ATHENS, Sept 28 (Reuters) - Greece’s third-largest lender Eurobank said on Monday its non-performing loans rose slightly in the second quarter while core income before bad debt provisions grew 1.1 percent from the previous quarter.
+ATHENS (Reuters) - Greece’s third-largest lender Eurobank (EURBr.AT) said on Monday its non-performing loans rose slightly in the second quarter while core income before bad debt provisions grew 1.1 percent from the previous quarter.

 Providing a performance update before results due by the end of next month, the bank said loans more than 90 days past due rose to 34.3 percent of its book from 34 percent in the Jan.-to-March period.